In philosophical shift, Homeland Security Dept. seeks data on non-airborne defenses against portable missiles

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Homeland Security Explores Counter-Manpads Alternatives".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Homeland Security Explores Counter-Manpads Alternatives".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.